 How to pay Legalisation fees:

-Payment should be made by Postal Orders only made payable for Embassy Of Jordan (NO CASH, CARDS).
-This applies whether you come in person or you send your document by post.
+Payment should be made by CARD Payment only (NO CASH, NO POSTAL ORDER).
+This applies if you come in person.

 Lodging and collection:

 Process takes THREE working days for commercial documents, and in the SAME DAY for personal documents; this would be in case of lodging the documents in person.
 Please note that our opening hours are Monday to Friday from 10:00am – 1:00pm.
 Collection time is between 2:30 – 4:00pm.